Nootropics – Smart Pills Glossary

 Choline

 Choline and its derivatives are not vitamins per se, but in 1998 the Institute of Medicine (IOM) recognized them as essential nutrients.
-The reasoning underlying this decision was that choline is necessary in a variety of ways for the maintenance of human health.

 According to Oregon State University’s Linus Pauling Institute, choline is: used in the synthesis of structural components needed to maintain cell membrane integrity, a precursor to the neurotransmitter acetylcholine (which is involved in muscle control and memory), and able to keep both fat and cholesterol from collecting in the liver.